October Health – 2025 Report

 Effects of High Burnout Stress on an Economy

-• Healthcare Costs Rise: Burnout contributes to mental health issues, raising medical expenses and insurance claims.
+Burnout contributes to mental and physical health issues, escalating expenses for health services and insurance.

 What can government do to assist?